afirazz/afirazz.github.io/README.md

 ### Bonus (optional)

 I added a little fun 3D transformation to the social media icons that make them bounce up on hover.
+Full credit to [Fabrizio Bianchi](http://fabrizio.io/) for this because I saw it on his portfolio website and went "ooh YOINK mine now!".
 I've also styled the navigation links in the header so that their background colour changes to light brown on hover on both mobile and desktop page sizes.
+You can see how these work in a [screenshot](#hover-styles) below!

 - [x] Different styles for active, hover and focus states.
 - [ ] Include JavaScript to add some dynamic elements to your site.
 (Extra tricky!)